You might be aging too fast … from how you cook your food.

 Staying healthy is a fulltime job which requires your best efforts every day and at every meal.
 Pay attention how your foods are spiced and cooked, and at every opportunity cook low and slow and with moist heat.
 Reducing the formation of AGEs is one way to help prevent many of the diseases affecting so many of your friends and family.

 I am an internal medicine physician (D.O.) from UCLA and my Internal Medicine and Autonomic practice is in the Phoenix area.
-I use a variety of methods including Vagal Nerve stimulation, and I have discovered a multifaceted formula for Autonomic Nervous System restoration that is so groundbreaking that I filed a patent application for The Nemechek Protocol™ for Autonomic Recovery (Patent Pending) in 2016.
+I have discovered a multifaceted formula for Autonomic Nervous System restoration that is so groundbreaking that I was granted a patent for Methods of Revering Autonomic Nervous System Damage in July 2019 (Patent No. 10,335,396).

 I have also published a book titled The Nemechek Protocol™ for Autism and Developmental Delay which is available at AutonomicRecovery.shop.